barrucadu/lookwhattheshoggothdraggedin.com/posts/combat-tactics-for-fog-spawn.markdown

 ---

 The Fog-spawn (or Thing in the Fog) is an other-dimensional creature from the *Masks of Nyarlathotep* campaign for Call of Cthulhu.

-If you're a player in that campaign, turn back now: there will be spoilers!
+If you're a player in that campaign, turn back now: **there will be spoilers!**

-## Now that the players are gone...
+## The Fog-spawn

 The approach I'm taking in this post is to asume that the Fog-spawn is an *evolved* creature, with instincts and tactics based on its natural